Property Compliance Certificates When Selling: Your Permits for the Hunt

 Common issues that fail an electrical inspection include outdated wiring, non-compliant distribution boards, unprotected circuits, and incorrectly installed sockets.
 These are not cosmetic, they're safety risks, and the inspector will not sign off until they're resolved.

 The cost of an electrical inspection ranges from around R900 to R2,500 depending on the size of the property and the region.
-Remediation work is charged separately and varies based on what the inspection reveals.
+Remediation work is charged separately and varies based on what the inspection reveals, adding to the other costs of selling.

 Most municipalities in South Africa now require a plumbing compliance certificate confirming that the property's water installation complies with local by-laws.
 This typically covers the geyser, pressure valves, water meter, and drainage.
 A licensed plumber conducts the inspection and issues the certificate once the installation is confirmed compliant.